 A child whose father ditches the family often finds that he or she has to take care of younger siblings, effectively becoming a parent to them.
 This child may grow up and continue to be a parent to their relationship partner.

-Not having a sense of self that we build or discover ourselves can have a negative impact on all our life areas.
+Not having a sense of self that we build or discover can negatively impact all our life areas.
 It leads to decisions that are unlikely to be aligned with our actual values.

 Living through children

 In an enmeshed family, the parent imposes their identity on the child.
 The child is expected to meet the parent’s expectations.
 The parent imposes their own goals and values on the child and may even seek to fulfill their own unfulfilled dreams through the child.

 It’s common for an enmeshed parent to say something like, “It was my dream to become a doctor, but I didn’t have the resources.
 Now, I want my son to become a doctor.”